In the last year I’ve cured my IBS, cut down my body fat, and I feel more energized than ever.

 If you still have some doubts or maybe you saw something about the dangers of eating beef liver, here are a few of the most common concerns people have.

-No. Some people think that too much vitamin A can compromise bone health and become toxic.
+Some people think that too much vitamin A can compromise bone health and become toxic.
 These concerns have stemmed from studies where scientists used extremely high doses of synthetic vitamin A. The vitamin A used in these trials did not contain the fat-soluble vitamins D, E, and K (found in liver) which are crucial for vitamin A metabolism.
+I haven’t seen any studies of beef liver causing vitamin A toxicity when it’s in whole food form and coupled with adequate Vitamin D levels.

 It depends.
 Just like anything else, too much of one thing is never good.
 While I just explained to you that vitamin A toxicity is highly unlikely, it’s better to be safe than sorry.